ogurcan/blockchain/ethereum/doc/Receiving Ethers Using a Contract.md

 The constructor `ReceiveEther(address _account)` sets the `receivingAccount` using the parameter provided and the deadline as 10 minutes.
 The nameless function `()` is invoked each time a transaction towards the address of this contract is executed.
 When `afterDeadline()` is reached, the contract `dispose()` itself.

 The `suicide(address)` method uses negative gas because the operation frees up space on the blockchain by clearing all of the contract's data from the Ethereum Virtual Machine (EVM).
-As a result, when you check the balance of `Account 1`, you should see that the balance is increased.
+As a result, when you check the balance of `receivingAccount`, you should see that the balance is increased.

 ### Compiling the Contract